-Figure 4 – SWEET App main frames: a) login, b) unit connection and c) real time signal visualization.
+Figure 4.
+SWEET app main frames: a) login, b) unit connection and c) real-time signal visualisation.

-The first step in ECG signal processing provides for the detection of QRS complexes using Okada algorithm [24], for the assessment of the tachogram, the discrete series of RR intervals.
-The subsequent analysis is divided into 7 frameworks.
-The first framework regards the analysis of heart rate (HR): the instantaneous HR is assessed as the mean on 4 successive beats.
-From this series the minimum, the maximum, the medium and the median heart rates are extracted, and tachycardia (HR>110 bpm) and bradycardia (HR<60bpm) events are searched and listed.
+The first step in ECG signal processing involves the detection of QRS complexes using an Okada algorithm [24] for the assessment of the tachogram and the discrete series of RR intervals.
+The subsequent analysis is divided into seven frameworks, the first of which relates to the heart rate (HR) analysis, with the instantaneous HR assessed as the mean over four successive beats.
+From this series, the minimum, the maximum, the medium and the median HRs can be extracted and the tachycardia (HR>110 bpm) and bradycardia (HR<60bpm) events subsequently searched and listed.

-The second framework is dedicated to the heart rate variability (HRV) analysis in time, frequency and time-frequency domains.
-Beats are first classified in normal, ectopic, premature ventricular contraction (PVC) and artifact basing on their timing and then the RR series is edited to exclude artifacts and beat to beat intervals too short or too long.
-The new RR series is processed in time domain to extract the statistical and geometrical measures listed in Table I [25].
+The second framework is dedicated to the heart rate variability (HRV) analysis in terms of the time, frequency and time–frequency domains.
+Here, the beats are first classified in terms of normal, ectopic, premature ventricular contraction (PVC) and artifacts based on their timing before the RR series is edited to exclude any artifacts and any beat-to-beat intervals that are too short or too long.
+The new RR series is then processed in the time domain to extract the statistical and geometrical measures, as listed in Table I [25].

-Heart rate variability is also assessed in frequency domain, by analysing how the power spectral density (PSD) is distributed as a function of frequency.
-The PSD presents three main components in very low frequency (VLF), low frequency (LF) and high frequency (HF).
-The frequency peaks, the absolute and the relative power values of each component are computed, together with the LFHF ratio [26].
-Three different methods are offered by the software to compute the PSD: Welch Periodogram [27], Burg Periodogram [28] e Lomb-Scargle Periodogram [29].
-The same analyses are conducted on the windowed periodogram of the RR series to obtain a time-frequency domain analysis of hearth rate variability.
+The HRV is also assessed in the frequency domain by analysing how the power spectral density (PSD) is distributed as a function of frequency.
+The PSD presents three main components in terms of very low frequency (VLF), low frequency (LF) and high frequency (HF).
+The frequency peaks and the absolute and relative power values of each component are computed along with the LFHF ratio [26].
+Three different methods are provided by the software to compute the PSD, namely, the Welch Periodogram [27], Burg Periodogram [28] and e Lomb–Scargle Periodogram [29] methods.
+The same analyses are conducted on the windowed periodogram of the RR series to obtain a time–frequency domain analysis of the HRV variability.

-The third framework in ECG processing regards heart rate turbulence (HRT) analysis.
-HRT is a non-invasive method explaining the response of heart to ventricular arrythmias [30].
-It is a good predictor of mortality after acute myocardial infarction [31].
-Two numerical parameters are assessed by the software to describe HRT: turbulence onset (TO) to describe the initial acceleration of heart rate after a premature ventricular contraction (PVC), and turbulence slope (TS) to reflect the subsequent deceleration of the sinus rhythm [30].
-The fourth framework provides a nonlinear analysis of ECG signal, using four different approaches: sample entropy, detrended fluctuation analysis (DFA), poincarè plot and fractal dimension analysis (FDA).
-Sample entropy is a nonlinear method to determine the complexity of RR series, it is computed for several values of k and it is used for the analysis of HRV [32].
-DFA is used to quantify the fractal properties of brief intervals of the tachogram signal [33].
-The Poincaré plot is a plot of RR intervals versus the previous RR intervals used to quantify self-similarity.
-Two numerical parameters are assessed in Poincarè plot analysis: SD2 is the magnitude of the major axis of the ellipse fitting the data, and represents the short-term variability, while SD1 is the magnitude of the minor axis of the ellipse, and represents the long-term variability.
-Finally, FDA provides the measure of the fractal dimension of the RR series assessed using Higuchi algorithm [34].
-Fractal dimension is a useful indicator in cardiology as it assumes different values for different heart disease [35].
+The third framework in the ECG processing relates to heart rate turbulence (HRT) analysis.
+This form of analysis presents a non-invasive method that explains the response of the heart to ventricular arrythmias [30] and is a good predictor of mortality following acute myocardial infarction [31].
+Two numerical parameters are assessed by the software to describe HRT: turbulence onset (TO: to describe the initial acceleration in heart rate following PVC), and turbulence slope (TS: to reflect the subsequent deceleration of the sinus rhythm) [30].
+Meanwhile, the fourth framework provides a nonlinear analysis of ECG signals using four different approaches: sample entropy, detrended fluctuation analysis (DFA), Poincaré plots and fractal dimension analysis (FDA).
+Here, sample entropy presents a nonlinear method for determining the complexity of a RR series, which is computed in terms of various values of k and is used for HRV analysis [32].
+Meanwhile, DFA is used to quantify the fractal properties of brief intervals of the tachogram signal [33], while a Poincaré plot is a plot of RR intervals vs. the previous RR intervals used to quantify self-similarity.
+Two numerical parameters are assessed in Poincarè plot analysis: SD2 (the magnitude of the major axis of the ellipse fitting the data; represents the short-term variability) and SD1 (the magnitude of the minor axis of the ellipse; represents the long-term variability).
+Finally, FDA provides the measurement of the fractal dimension of the RR series assessed using a Higuchi algorithm [34].
+The fractal dimension is a useful indicator in cardiology since it assumes different values for different types of heart disease [35].

-VALIDATION ANALYSIS
+3. VALIDATION ANALYSIS